Deploy Conditional Access App Control for featured apps

 Applies to: Microsoft Cloud App Security

-Step 3: If you did not select a built-in Cloud App Security policy in Azure AD or if you want to apply the policy to a non-featured app, go to the Cloud App Security portal
+Step 3: If you did not select a built-in Cloud App Security policy in Azure AD or if you want to apply the policy to a any app, go to the Cloud App Security portal

 To deploy Conditional Access App Control for Azure AD apps, you need a valid license for Azure AD Premium P1 as well as a Cloud App Security license.